aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 readable font.
 I am using a text like: "Photo by: Full Name, Email: fullemail@debian.org, License: GPLv2+ or CCv3-BY" This ensures that this image may be used in any press coverage (with basic attribution) and also can be included in any GPL-licensed software, if that ever comes up.
-The same statement is also in the metadate of the image file (see Image-Metadate-Edit metadate in GIMP) along with information that states that this is "Debian Developer Conference Group photo, City, Country, Year".
+The same statement is also in the metadata of the image file (see Image-Metadata-Edit metadata in GIMP) along with information that states that this is "Debian Developer Conference Group photo, City, Country, Year".
 Image->Image properties->Comment is another place where GIMP hides this EXIF information.